Destinations Italy Umbria & Le Marche

 2 hr 30 across the Apennines

-The drive is the point.
+You do it for the drive.
 The road climbs over the mountains, then drops into Le Marche.
 Stop for coffee in Gubbio if you've got time.

 11:30a.m.